mkontaratou/nlp-polarity-classification-sentiment-analysis/README.md

 ## Classifier Overview

-Our solution uses a fine-tuned transformer-based discriminative model for aspect-based sentiment classification.
-Specifically, we selected the `facebook/roberta-base` model from the list of allowed Huggingface pre-trained encoder-only models.
+Our solution uses a fine-tuned transformer-based discriminative model specifically tailored for aspect-based sentiment classification.
+After evaluating several models from the authorized list provided, we chose the `facebook/roberta-base` model due to its optimal balance between accuracy, computational efficiency, and GPU memory usage.
 The model was fine-tuned on a classification head for three sentiment labels: **positive**, **negative**, and **neutral**.

-Inputs were formatted as follows to help the model distinguish the focus of sentiment:
+The model inputs were specifically formatted as follows to distinctly highlight the sentiment-bearing term and its relevant context:
 `<aspect> [SEP] <left_context> [SEP] <term> [SEP] <right_context>`
-This format was shown to improve performance on aspect-based classification tasks in previous literature.
+This structured input explicitly segments the aspect, the targeted sentiment term, and the contextual text surrounding the term.
+Previous studies have demonstrated that clearly delimiting the context and target term significantly improves performance in fine-grained sentiment analysis tasks.

-The tokenizer and model were loaded using the Huggingface `transformers` library.
-We used the AdamW optimizer with learning rate scheduling and gradient accumulation to manage memory constraints.
-Automatic mixed precision (AMP) via `torch.cuda.amp` was used to speed up training and reduce memory consumption.
+We utilized Huggingface’s `transformers` library to load and tokenize data.
+Optimization techniques included AdamW with linear learning rate scheduling and gradient accumulation to mitigate GPU memory constraints.
+We also implemented Automatic Mixed Precision (AMP) training (`torch.cuda.amp`), significantly reducing memory requirements and computational time while preserving model performance.

----

-## Class Imbalancing Handling
+## Class Imbalance Handling (Identified in Exploratory Analysis)
-During the Exploratory Data Analysis (EDA), we observed **a significant imbalance** in label distribution:
+Through an extensive Exploratory Data Analysis (EDA), our team identified a critical challenge—the dataset exhibited a severe imbalance among sentiment labels:
-- 70% of examples were labeled as **positive**,
+- 70% of examples were labeled as **positive**
-- 26% as **negative**,
+- 26% as **negative**
-- and only 4% as **neutral**.
+- and only 4% as **neutral**

-To address this imbalance, we implemented class weighting using the **inverse normalized frequency** of each class:
+This disproportionate representation of sentiment classes posed a high risk of bias, potentially leading the classifier to predominantly predict the majority class (positive sentiment), thus adversely affecting the classification accuracy for minority classes (negative and neutral).

+To mitigate this bias, we adopted a strategy of applying **inverse normalized class frequency weighting** to the loss function during training.
+Specifically, we calculated the normalized inverse frequencies of the classes as:
-`[0.4755, 8.6458, 1.8787]` (corresponding to positive, neutral, and negative).
+`[0.4755, 8.6458, 1.8787]` (corresponding to positive, neutral, and negative)
 These weights were applied to the cross-entropy loss function, helping the model focus more on the minority classes without overfitting.

 ---

 ## Technical Overview and Model Implementation
 ### Model Choice and Initialization
-We implemented a transformer-based classifier using the facebook/roberta-base model from the Hugging Face library, which is part of the authorized set of encoder-only models.
-It was selected because it offers a favorable balance between accuracy and execution speed, making it suitable for the evaluation environment’s constraints (e.g., <14GB GPU memory, max ~5 mins execution per run).

-Initialization:
+After comparative testing with several authorized models, including deberta-v3-base, roberta-large, and deberta-v3-large, we chose the roberta-base model due to its excellent trade-off between accuracy (87.45%) and runtime efficiency (~4.5-5 minutes per run).
+This model was initialized as follows:

 ```python